 Puerto Escondido Oaxaca State, Mexico Travel Guide

-Puerto Escondido's cuisine blends traditional Oaxacan flavors with a strong emphasis on fresh seafood.
+Puerto Escondido's cuisine blends traditional Oaxacan flavors with a strong stress on fresh seafood.
 The Pacific coast provides abundant ingredients.
 This creates a distinct taste profile.

-Regional variations within Puerto Escondido focus on seafood, with less emphasis on the complex mole sauces typical of Oaxaca City.
-Different neighborhoods cater to different palates, from local fondas serving traditional fare to international cuisine options in Rinconada and Zicatela.
+Regional variations within A Surfing hotspot in oaxaca focus on seafood, with fewer emphasis on the complex mole sauces typical of The City of jade.
+Diverse areas meet the needs of different palates, from local fondas serving traditional fare to international cuisine options in Rinconada and Zicatela.

-Dining customs in Puerto Escondido are generally relaxed.
+Dining customs at The harbor Escondido are generally relaxed.
 Lunch ("comida") typically serves as the main meal of the day.

 Tipping (10-15%) is customary for good service in restaurants.